piyush-kurur/piyush-kurur.github.io/contents/posts/2016-07-30-Why-another-cryptolibrary.md

 Firstly, I would like to dispose of the unnecessary fear of (re)-implementing cryptography.
-This fear is unfounded and, I believe, is partly responsible for open source libraries like OpenSSL becoming the "enterprise" level crypto-implementation.
+This fear is unfounded and, I believe, is partly responsible for open source libraries like OpenSSL becoming the "enterprise" level crypto-implementation that it is now.
 How else does one explain a successful open source project becoming such a nightmare of a code base?
 Cryptographic libraries are software libraries in the first place so all the best practices for building large scale software should be applicable to it as well.
 How can it be otherwise?
 I am not denying the fact that there are certain class of bugs unique to cryptographic implementations like timing based attacks.
 However, once these class of bugs are identified, it is just a question of suitably modifying the development process to account for such bugs as well.
 As a Haskell programmer, one should be wondering how to exploit the type system to avoid these kinds of bugs.

 The second myth is that one needs to be a professional cryptographer to write a cryptographic library.
 Granted, it is difficult if one is [Donald Trump] but one does not need to be [djb] either to pull it off, although being the later does give some significant advantages.
 Building software in any field requires absorbing the nuances of the field and cryptography is no different.

-To drive home the point, a haskell programmer might not be professional database researcher.
-But this does not prevent him from avoiding SQL injection attacks by making use of the strong types of Haskell.
+To drive home the point, it would be absurd to say that one should not work on an api to access databases just because one is not a database expert.

 A professional cryptographer has an advantage but remember, she might not have experience building large software and might not be familiar with some of the cool tricks one can play with types.
 So if you think you are capable of developing complex software, with enough background reading and awareness of the literature, you should be able to contribute significantly in the development of a crypto-library.

 I am _not_ a professional cryptographer by any means.
 One of my current interest is to build reliable software by using formal methods